femboyfin/dbdideas/survivor_perks.md

 or

 - No longer disables once the Exit Gates are powered
-  - Simply removing a deactivation condition to increase the perks viability.
+  - Simply removing a deactivation condition to increase the perk viability.
 Less preferable than removing the 60 second timer because having everything but the kitchen sink thrown at the killer in end-game isn't really fun gameplay.

 ## [Boil Over](<https://deadbydaylight.wiki.gg/wiki/Boil_Over>) 😷 *🗑️ (on most maps)*